yasm/yasm/Mkfiles/vc10/readme.vc10.txt

 The YASM version vsyasm.exe is designed specifically for use with Visual Studio 2010.
-To tell Visual Studio where to find vsyasm.exe, the environment variable YASMPATH can be set to the absolute path to the directory in which vsyasm.exe is located (this path should include the final backslash).
+To tell Visual Studio where to find vsyasm.exe, the environment variable YASMPATH can be set to the absolute path of the directory in which vsyasm.exe is located (this path should include the final backslash).

-Alternatively you can locate the directory (or directories) where the VC++ compiler binaries are located and put copies of the vsyasm.exe binary in these directories.
+Alternatively you can find the directory (or directories) where the VC++ compiler binaries are located and put copies of the vsyasm.exe binary in these directories.
 A typical location is: